TRF Equipment Distribution Policy

 - A student’s equipment authorizations are not cumulative and prior authorization for a specific piece of equipment does not ensure its authorization to a student in future semesters.

-- Once students are trained and given assignments, professors authorize the class via email to begin making reservations at the EDC with the specified equipment for their shoots.
+- Once students are trained and given assignments, professors authorize the class via email to EDC staff.
+Students can then begin making reservations at the EDC with the specified equipment for their shoots.

 Process for reserving and checking out equipment: